Diversity in cycles only seconds long

 After order entry, consignment employees move the ordered tires and rims by forklift from the warehouse space to the dispatch center.
 There, shipping employees scan product labels, check the order, and place a small bar code sticker with the order number on the goods.
 The next stop is the shrink wrap tunnel where stacked products are welded together.
 Then the stacks, which can consist of up to four tires, are conveyed to the Legi-Air 6000 labeling unit.

-Above the conveyor path, Cognex DataMan 363 code readers capture the data on the packages which are passing rapidly by in chaotic order (Figure 1).
-The DataMan 360 series is versatile and is employed in clocked (high-speed) lines.
+Above the conveyor path, Cognex DataMan barcode readers capture the data on the packages which are passing rapidly by in chaotic order (Figure 1).
+DataMan readers are versatile and employed in clocked (high-speed) lines.
 It offers various lighting and lens variants and an intelligent auto-tune function for easy adjustment.
 This function automatically sets optimum parameters for lighting, autofocus and image sensors.
 The controllable lighting and the liquid lens with its variable focus ensure optimal adjustment of working distance, depth of field and field of view.
 The large picture memory of the scanner makes it possible that reading operations in the buffer memory can be analyzed immediately.

 Christian Lech stated: "The identification systems scan the order number on the small bar code stickers, even through packaging film, and send this information to the dispatch control software."
 The program converts the message into print data for shipping labels and delivery slips, and sends this information to the printer integrated in both label printing dispensers.